-Note: The permission of an Orphan's court is required in the cases referred to in this Section, Clauses 3-5.
+Note.
+The permission of an Orphan's and Custody Court is required in the cases referred to in Clauses 3-5 of this Section.

-395. If the surviving spouse administers or uses the inheritance carelessly, an Orphan's court, upon application by the children that are of age of majority or in its own discretion, having received notice thereof and verified the facts, may revoke the right of the spouse to administer and use the estate, and transfer such administration to a guardian appointed specifically for this purpose.
+395. If the surviving spouse administers or uses the inheritance carelessly, an Orphan's and Custody Court, upon application by the children that are of age of majority or in its own discretion, having received notice thereof and verified the facts, may revoke the right of the spouse to administer and use the estate, and transfer such administration to a guardian appointed specifically for this purpose.

-396. If the deceased spouse has neither surviving descendants nor adoptees, the surviving spouse shall receive half of the estate and, in addition, the furnishings of the dwelling.
+396. If the deceased spouse has neither surviving descendants nor adoptees, or if the referred to persons fail, the surviving spouse shall receive half of the estate and, in addition, the furnishings of the dwelling.

-If the deceased spouse has no surviving descendants, adoptees, ascendants, nor brothers or sisters or their children, or if the survivors fail to take their share, then the surviving spouse shall receive the whole of the estate.
+If the deceased spouse has no surviving descendants, adoptees, ascendants, nor natural brothers or sisters or their children, nor step-brothers or step-sisters or their children or if the referred to persons fail, then the surviving spouse shall receive the whole of the estate.